jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

 In our community we are interested in more contributors in both Jenkins core and more than 1,000 of existing plugins.
 We consider Google Summer of Code as an opportunity to find new contributors and students interested in software development automation (continuous integration and continuous delivery).
 For us it is also a great opportunity to get existing contributors more involved into the community work.
-We have previously participated in GSoC 2016 and got much experience from it, especially regarding the student selection process.
+We have previously participated in GSoC 2016/2018 and got much experience from it, especially regarding the student selection process.
-We also learned our lesson in 2017, we were able to attract more mentors interested in the project.
 We hope this will help us to improve student/mentor experience and overall results this year.

 #### How many potential mentors have agreed to participate?

-6-10
+20+

 #### How will you keep mentors engaged with their students?